If you've finally built up some equity and are not sure whether you can afford an investment property, read on to calculate your costs.

-- You are going to have to meet all the ordinary expenses of buying a property such as stamp duty and bank fees and maybe mortgage lenders' insurance depending on the size of your deposit.
+- You are going to have to meet all the ordinary expenses of buying a property, such as stamp duty, bank fees and maybe mortgage lenders' insurance depending on the size of your deposit.

-- You should do research into the area you're thinking of buying in and find out what type of rental yield is realistic for the properties you are looking at and what type of tenants the area or quality of house will attract.
+- You should research the area where you're thinking of buying and find out what type of rental yield is realistic for the properties you are looking at and what type of tenants the area or quality of house will attract.

-- Finally, ask yourself, will you feel comfortable if you can't find a tenant for one month, three months or six months?
-(You can sometimes get landlord's insurance to cover unexpected vacancies so this could be an option for you for peace of mind).
+- Finally, ask yourself if you will feel comfortable if you can't find a tenant for one month, three months or six months?
+You can sometimes get landlord's insurance to cover unexpected vacancies, so this could be an option for your peace of mind.

 From the bank's perspective

-Once you've crossed the first two hurdles and decided that, yes, an investment strategy is a killer idea in my long-term financial plan and I feel comfortable that I can afford my mortgage and expenses without it intruding too uncomfortably on my lifestyle – you then have to jump the final hurdle: does the bank think I can afford an investment property?
+Once you've decided that an investment strategy is a great idea to advance your long-term financial plan and you feel you can afford your mortgage and expenses without it negatively affecting your lifestyle, you then have figure out whether the bank thinks you can afford an investment property.

-The best way to answer this question is to ask the bank – and if you get "no" from one bank, don't forget to try another and don't forget to look at credit unions and smaller banks to get your loan through.
+The best way to answer this question is to ask the bank.
+If one bank turns you down, don't forget to try another.
+You can also take a look at credit unions and smaller banks to get your loan.